-5. AA Batteries + Charger
+5. AA Batteries + Battery Charger

 Once you start using external flash units, you’ll be going through batteries like crazy—and that’s why you should invest in rechargeable batteries as soon as you know that you’re going to be serious about photography.

-6. Memory Cards
+6. SD Memory Cards

+That said, you can’t go wrong with a handful of these Transcend 32 GB Class 10 Memory Cards, which are big, fast, and cheap.
 You should also consider getting a Water-Resistant SD Card Holder Case to keep your memory cards safe, both for storage and for travel.

-7. Cleaning Kit
+7. Camera Cleaning Kit

 8. Camera Strap

-9. Photography Bag
+9. Camera Bag

-Skills Are More Important Than Gear
+Photography Skills Are More Important Than Gear